dret/lectures/api-days-zurich-2019/README.md

-# The Three Pillars of Digital Transformation
+# The Three Pillars of API Strategy

 Slides for presentation at [API Days Zurich](https://www.apidays.co/zurich).